Vegetable Rice Pilaf Recipe

 Instructions

-• Place the brown rice in a mesh sieve and rinse under cold running water.
-Drain well and set aside.
+• Place the brown rice in a mesh sieve and rinse well under cold running water.
+Drain and set aside.

 2 cups long grain brown rice

-• Preheat a heavy bottom skillet over medium low heat with a drizzle of olive oil, about one tablespoon or so.
+• Preheat a high sided heavy bottom skillet over medium low heat with a drizzle of olive oil, about one tablespoon or so.
 Add the onion with a pinch of salt and sautee until translucent.
 Add the diced carrot and celery and cook until they begin to soften.

 1 small yellow onion, 1 carrot, 1 Tbsp olive oil, 2 celery ribs